AnnaBonazzi/scrapers/README.md

 # scrapers
-Scrapers for different websites - useful as model for other projects
+Scrapers for different websites - useful as a model for other projects